RETIRED Bayswater Secondary School teacher Victor Brown has died from cancer, at the age of 93.

 Educated first at St Barnabas Primary School, he won a scholarship to Magdalen College School.

-Mr Brown worked at Oxford University Press before joining the Oxfordshire and Buckinghamshire Light Infantry in 1939 as the Second World War broke out.
+Mr Brown worked at Oxford University Press before joining the Oxfordshire and Buckinghamshire Light Infantry in 1939 as the Second World War

 In 1941 he married Barbara Hut, who died in 2007, and they had two children, Tony and Pat.